Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Preprocessing for max queries

 {\bf Query (with multiple holes).} We traverse the cycles $C^* \in \mathcal C^*$.
-For each cycle $C^*$, we query the representation of each segment $\gamma^*$ of a bisector $\beta^*(v,\cdot)$ in $C^*$ and find the maximum value of $\ell(f^*)$ over all interior vertices $f^*\in \gamma^*$ and edges $e^* \in \gamma^*$.
+For each cycle $C^*$, we query the representation of each segment $\gamma^*$ of a bisector $\beta^*(v,\cdot)$ in $C^*$ and find the maximum value of $\ell(f^*)$ over all interior vertices $f^*\in \gamma^*$ and arcs $e^* \in \gamma^*$.
 This takes $O(\log r)$ time per segment.
 The maximum in each segment is a candidate for the maximum distance from $v$ to a vertex in $\Vor(v)$.
-In addition, for each pair of consecutive segments with a common dual vertex $f^*$, we check whether the third edge $f^*g^*$ belongs to $T^*\setminus T_{\mathcal H}^*$ and penetrates at $C^*$.
+In addition, for each pair of consecutive segments with a common dual vertex $f^*$, we check whether the third arc $f^*g^*$ belongs to $T^*\setminus T_{\mathcal H}^*$ and penetrates at $C^*$.
 If so, we consider the maximum label in $T^*_g$ as a candidate for the maximum as well.
-Finally, for each hole $h$ that $C^*$ crosses we identify the pair of consecutive edges $g^*h^*$ and $h^*g^{\prime *}$ of $C^*$ which are incident to $h^*$, and we query the RMQ of $h^*$ for the maximum value associated with the edges which are between $g^*h^*$ and $h^*g^{\prime *}$ in the cyclic order of the edges around $h^*$ and inside $\Vor^*(v)$.
+Finally, for each hole $h$ that $C^*$ crosses we identify the pair of consecutive arcs $g^*h^*$ and $h^*g^{\prime *}$ of $C^*$ which are incident to $h^*$, and we query the RMQ of $h^*$ for the maximum value associated with the arcs which are between $g^*h^*$ and $h^*g^{\prime *}$ in the cyclic order of the arcs around $h^*$ and inside $\Vor^*(v)$.
 We pick the largest among all these candidates as a candidate for the maximum distance as well.